CWDG/Functional-JavaScript-Talk/NOTES.md

 2. What this talk is not about
 3. What this talk is about
 4. Syntax
+5. Scope
-5. Functions In General (pure and sideaffecty) (CHECK)
+6. Functions In General (pure and sideaffecty) (CHECK)
-6. Functions in Clojure
+7. Functions in Clojure
-7. Functions in Javascript
+8. Functions in Javascript
+9. Module Pattern
+10. Closures